Off-Grid Cabin Living

-Early this year, we went out looking for property.
-Not intending on going off grid, but then we found this lovely 10 acre piece of property and fell in love with it.
+Early in 2016, we went out looking for property.
+We did not intend on going off-grid, but then we found this lovely 10-acre piece of property and fell in love with it.

-There is an old homestead with a root cellar, a garden that cries to be reclaimed and a small cabin a stones throw away from the main cabin.
+There is an old homestead with a root cellar, a garden that cries to be reclaimed, and a small cabin a stone’s throw from the main cabin.

 The main cabin is solid, but has an addition that was very poorly built, and has not been lived in for quite some time.